ratify-project/ratify/README.md

 ## Quick Start

-Try out ratify in Kuberenetes through Gatekeeper as the admission controller.
+Try out ratify in Kubernetes through Gatekeeper as the admission controller.

 Prerequisite: Kubernetes v1.20 or higher